sinharzs2k26/social-media-downloader-bot/README.md

-# Telegram YT-DLP Bot
+# Telegram Social Media Downloader Bot

-A Telegram bot that downloads audio/video from various platforms using yt-dlp.
+A Telegram bot that downloads audio/video from various social platforms using yt-dlp.

 ## Features
 - 📥 Download videos from 1000+ sites